-A third type of conflict may occur when financial advisors offer financing to potential bidders while counselling the target company.
-This particular issue has been a major focus in recent Delaware caselaw, and financial advisors are more likely to be named as defendants rather than third party witnesses in subsequent litigations.
+A third type of conflict may occur when financial advisors offer financing to potential bidders while counseling the target company.
+This particular issue has been a major focus in recent Delaware caselaw, and financial advisors are more likely to be named as defendants rather than third-party witnesses in subsequent litigations.

 How and when to disclose potential conflicts?

 In the first two instances, the earlier the disclosure, the better.
 A statement in the engagement letter is generally satisfactory disclosure.
 In addition, the financial advisor has an ongoing duty to disclose any new conflict which arise.